JoaoRajao/ICEI-PUC-Minas-PPLES-TI-plf-es-2023-2-ti2-1372100-workoutwiz/docs/processo-3-Acompanhamento-do-Progresso-e-Desempenho.md

-### 3.3.3 Processo 3 – Acompanhamento do Progresso e Desempenho:
+### 3.3.3 Processo 3 – Acompanhamento do Progresso: